 Your rising sign is your social personality and how you dawn on people.

 Mind Body Online has a great article breaking it down and providing some explanation depending on which signs you fall under.

-I have a sun in Leo, moon in Cancer and rising in Aries.
+I have a sun in Leo, a moon in Cancer and a rising in Aries.

 Your human design is also determined by when and where you were born.
 It’s based on psychology to encourage greater life fulfilment.